Totes5706/HackTheBox/README.md

 ```
 We get out first hit using IPC$.

-Scanning the directory, unfortuantly there are no files to be shown:
+Scanning the directory, there are no files to be shown:

 ```
 smb: \> ls

 NT_STATUS_NO_SUCH_FILE listing \*
 ```
+This makes sense, since IPC$ is not part of the file system.
+It is the inter-process communication share.

 We can try reconnecting using the last credential, ```WorkShares```:

 ```